 Before God, is it that easy to be made perfect into a holy one, or a righteous person?
 It is a true statement that “there are no righteous upon this earth, the righteous are not in this world.”
 When you come before God, consider what you’re wearing, consider your every word and action, all of your thoughts and ideas, and even the dreams that you dream every day—they are all for your own sake.
 Is this not the true state of affairs?
 “Righteousness” does not mean giving alms, it does not mean loving your neighbor as yourself, and it does not mean not fighting, arguing, robbing, or stealing.
 Righteousness means taking God’s commission as your duty and obeying God’s orchestrations and arrangements as a heaven-sent vocation, regardless of the time or place, just like all that was done by the Lord Jesus.
 This is the very righteousness spoken of by God.
 That Lot could be called a righteous man is because he saved the two angels sent by God without care for what he gained or lost; what he did at that time can be called righteous, but he cannot be called a righteous man.
 It was only because Lot had seen God that he gave his two daughters in exchange for the angels.
 But not all of his behavior in the past represents righteousness, and thus I say that “there are no righteous upon this earth.”

-from “The Wicked Must Be Punished” in The Word Appears in the Flesh
+from “The Wicked Must Be Punished” in

 A sinner such as you, who has just been redeemed, and has not been changed, or been perfected by God, can you be after God’s heart?
 For you, you who are still of your old self, it is true that you were saved by Jesus, and that you are not counted as a sinner because of the salvation of God, but this does not prove that you are not sinful, and are not impure.
 How can you be saintly if you have not been changed?
 Within, you are beset by impurity, selfish and mean, yet you still wish to descend with Jesus—you should be so lucky!
 You have missed a step in your belief in God: You have merely been redeemed, but have not been changed.
 For you to be after God’s heart, God must personally do the work of changing and cleansing you; if you are only redeemed, you will be incapable of attaining sanctity.
 In this way you will be unqualified to share in the good blessings of God, for you have missed out a step in God’s work of managing man, which is the key step of changing and perfecting.
 And so you, a sinner who has just been redeemed, are incapable of directly inheriting God’s inheritance.